EU: Nonroad Engines

 - Stage III/IV Standards

 - Rail Traction Engines

 European emission standards for engines used in new non-road mobile machinery (NRMM) have been structured as gradually more stringent tiers known as Stage I...V standards.
 Stage I...IV regulations for diesel engines were specified by Directive 97/68/EC and five amending Directives adopted from 2002 to 2012 .
-One of the amending Directives also introduced emission standards for small, gasoline fueled nonroad engines.
+One of the amending Directives also introduced emission standards for small, spark-ignited nonroad engines.
 From Stage V, a new Regulation will specify emission requirements for all categories of compression ignition (diesel) and positive ignition mobile nonroad engines, replacing Directive 97/68/EC and its amendments.